coderGtm/Shiftlog/README.md

     release.io streamlines the process of creating, updating, and managing release notes, saving valuable time for developers and product teams.

 - ### Customizable Formats:
-    The system accommodates different documentation styles with support for txt, md, and html formats, catering to a wide range of user preferences.
+    The system accommodates different documentation styles with support for text, md, and HTML formats, catering to a wide range of user preferences.

 - ### Organized Versioning:
     Through intuitive version management, users can easily track the evolution of their applications and associated release notes.